 Mount Kailash is the sacred mountain for four religions: Tibetan Buddhism, Hinduism, Bön, and Jainism.
 They have different beliefs and gods, but they all think that recognize it as "the center of the world" and regard it as their holy mountain.

-In Hinduism: In Hindu mythology, Mount Kailash is said to be an abode where Lord Shiva (the principle deity) lived with his consort Parvati.
+In Hinduism: In Hindu mythology, Mount Kailash is said to be an abode where Lord Shiva (the principal deity) lived with his consort Parvati.

 In Tibetan Buddhism: Tibetan Buddhists believe that Kailash is the residence of Shengle Vajra (the Buddha Cakrasamvaraor Demchok) who represents endless happiness.